-Reservoir elevation affects fish in two ways: first, minimum elevation in the spring (early April) determines growing season productivity, and second, reservoir elevation continuously affects the quantity of habitat available and the ease of access to preferred habitat.
-Overall, growing season productivity in Carpenter Reservoir is relatively low (Limnotek 2018), which typically corresponds to a smaller biomass of lacustrine invertebrates.
+Overall, growing season productivity in Carpenter Reservoir is relatively low (this study, Limnotek 2018), which typically corresponds to a smaller biomass of lacustrine invertebrates.
 A greater portion of the food web in Carpenter Reservoir is composed of invertebrate drift from the Middle Bridge River and reservoir tributaries (Limnotek 2018, Leslie 2003).
-Low food availability driven by a low biomass of lacustrine invertebrates may explain why primarily lacustrine species (e.g., kokanee, Redside Shiners, and Rainbow Trout) are less resilient to extended periods of low reservoir elevation.
-Conversely, species that are more river-adapted, including Mountain Whitefish and Bull Trout, can survive in shallower riverine habitats while taking advantage of the rich food sources flowing in from the Middle Bridge River and large western tributaries.
+Low food availability driven by a low biomass of lacustrine invertebrates may explain why primarily lacustrine species (e.g., kokanee, Redside Shiners, Rainbow Trout) are less resilient to extended periods of low reservoir elevation.
+Conversely, species that are more river-adapted, including Mountain Whitefish and Bull Trout, can survive in shallower riverine habitats while taking advantage of the food resources from the Middle Bridge River and large western tributaries.
 When reservoir elevations are high, all species benefit from higher habitat volume and increased food availability.
-For kokanee and Rainbow Trout, food availability during full pool is high due to warmer temperatures and longer water residence times, resulting in increased zooplankton biomass.
+For kokanee and Rainbow Trout, food availability during full pool is high due to warmer water temperatures and longer water residence times, resulting in increased zooplankton biomass.
 For Bull Trout and Mountain Whitefish, food availability is high due to easy access to large western reservoir tributaries, and for Bull Trout, better conditions for lacustrine prey species.

 Summer elevations in Carpenter Reservoir have been variable, but lower mean summer elevations or a delay in maximum elevation in some Modified Operations years (e.g., 2016, 2017, and 2018) may have affected the condition, relative abundance, and distribution of Carpenter Reservoir Bull Trout.
-Bull Trout are adaptable to both reservoir and river conditions; however, Bull Trout are known to have strict thermal tolerances with optimal water temperatures of ~11-15°C and lethal temperatures of ~21°C (Selong et al. 2001, McPhail 2007).
+Bull Trout are adaptable to both reservoir and river conditions; however, Bull Trout are known to have strict thermal tolerances with optimal water temperatures in the range of 11-15°C and lethal temperatures of approximately 21°C or greater (Selong et al. 2001, McPhail 2007).
+Such thermal conditions were exceeded in the reservoir in 2021 with maximum surface water temperatures in the lethal range.
 Adfluvial Bull Trout populations generally seek refuge in cool tributaries as water temperatures increase in the summer (Kovach et al. 2017, Kang et al. 2017, Sawatzky 2016).
 A literature review found little information regarding the distribution of Bull Trout in lakes and reservoirs, but Bull Trout distribution data from Carpenter Reservoir suggest Bull Trout rely heavily on tributary confluences, possibly because the tributaries themselves are relatively small and steep (i.e., many are inaccessible to Bull Trout during all or part of the year), and because prey species congregate at the confluences to feed on invertebrate drift.
-When summer elevations are low or full pool is delayed, access to many large, cool tributaries (e.g., Truax Creek, Gun Creek, Tyaughton Creek) is restricted because they flow into the Middle Bridge River (when elevations are high these tributaries flow into the reservoir itself).
-Tributaries that flow into the Middle Bridge River do not provide optimal habitat or forage conditions for Bull Trout or their prey species because they are difficult to access (i.e., fish must migrate further up the turbid Middle Bridge River to reach them), and high discharges in the Middle Bridge River inhibit the formation of a cool, clear pool at the confluence (ideal for thermal refuge and visually-driven predation).
+When summer elevations are low or full pool is delayed, access to many large, cool tributaries (e.g., Truax Creek, Gun Creek, Tyaughton Creek) is restricted because they flow into the Middle Bridge

+River (when elevations are high these tributaries flow into the reservoir itself).
+Tributaries that flow into the Middle Bridge River do not provide optimal habitat or forage conditions for Bull Trout or their prey species because they are difficult to access (i.e., fish must migrate further up the turbid Middle Bridge River to reach them), and high discharges in the Middle Bridge River inhibit the formation of a cool, clear pool at the confluence (ideal for thermal and turbidity refugia and visually-driven predation).